Education experts: your

 And, if you’re an education consultancy firm with one or more employees, don’t forget that you’re legally required to have employers’ liability insurance.
 Skimp on it and you could be fined up to £2,500 a day.
 Yikes.

-Or, just click here to get started on your quote.business interruption insuranceeducation consultantsmanaging riskoffice insuranceportable equipment insuranceretroactive coverrules and regulations
+Image used under license from Shutterstock.business interruption insuranceeducation consultantsmanaging riskoffice insuranceportable equipment insuranceretroactive coverrules and regulations